For Deans and Heads of Departments

 Ownership of data

-According to Swedish law, research data has to be archived (The Swedish National Archives Regulation on preservation and disposal, in Swedish (RA-FS 1999:1) (PDF 120 kB, new window) (PDF).
-It is the responsibility of the heads of department and managers at the equivalent level to ensure that archiving regulations are adhered to.
+According to Swedish law, research data must be archived (The Swedish National Archives Regulation on preservation and disposal, in Swedish (RA-FS 1999:1) [PDF, opens in new window].
+It is the responsibility of the Heads of Departments and Managers at the equivalent level to ensure that archiving regulations are adhered to.

-At this time Lund University does not have a technical solution for e-archiving, but there are local solutions that can be used in the meantime.
-See information for the HT faculty.
+At this time, Lund University does not have an e-archive, but there are local solutions that can be used in the meantime.

 Personal and sensitive data